Things to Know Before Visiting Singapore

 The bottom of a Singapore restaurant menu showing fine print that prices are subject to a 10% service charge and prevailing government taxes (GST).

-Diners beware: Check the fine print of 10% service charge and GST usually found at the bottom of menu page.
+usually found at the bottom of menu page.

 • The First “+” refers to a 10% Service Charge, which goes to the restaurant.

-• The Second “+” refers to the 9% Goods and Services Tax (GST), which is similar to VAT.
+• The Second “+” refers to the 9% Goods and Services Tax (GST) which is similar to VAT.

 The good news: at hawker centres, coffeeshops and food courts, there is no service charge and no GST.
 What you see on display is exactly what you pay.

-What’s Banned in Singapore (And What Isn’t)
+What’s Not Allowed in Singapore (And What’s Allowed)

 Singapore is famous for its rules.
 While some are exaggerated, these are the ones you must take seriously: